mesosphere/marathon/docs/docs/command-line-flags.md

     contain a colon (:).
 May also be specified with the `MESOSPHERE_HTTP_CREDENTIALS` environment variable.
 * `--http_port` (Optional.
 Default: 8080): The port on which to listen for HTTP requests.
+* `--disable_http` (Optional.): Disable HTTP completely.
+This is only allowed if you configure HTTPS.
+    HTTPS stays enabled.
 * `--https_port` (Optional.
 Default: 8443): The port on which to listen for HTTPS requests.
 Only used if `--ssl_keystore_path` and `--ssl_keystore_password` are set.
 * `--http_realm` (Optional.
 Default: Mesosphere): The security realm (aka 'area') associated with the credentials